Space Lords: Gameplay

 To play, a player first starts the game as the pilot of the ship.
 A second player can then join as a co-pilot.
 The pilot controls the speed and direction of the ship as well as firing lasers and bombs across the screen.
 The "Hyperspace" control can be used to dodge such weapons.
 The co-pilot, if playing, can act as a gunner.
 The co-pilot has a targeting reticle used to fire off-center at targets of opportunity.
 The targeting reticle does not remain stationary relative to the player's ship, but stationary relative to the surroundings, which means that it goes to the edge of the screen as soon as the player's ship makes a turn if the co-pilot does not compensate.
 The addition of a co-pilot enables the "Cloak" button and adds one extra bomb and one extra hyperspace for the ship.

-The ship's "hit points" are represented by "Energy," which slowly depletes as the game progresses, even if the player does nothing.
+The ship's "hit points" are represented by "Energy", which slowly depletes as the game progresses, even if the player does nothing.
 Time, cloaking, and taking damage all deplete Energy.
-When the Energy bar reaches zero, the ship is destroyed, the defeated player loses one "life," and they return to the game's main menu.
+When the Energy bar reaches zero, the ship is destroyed, the defeated player loses one "life", and they return to the game's main menu.
 In the case of the ship being destroyed by enemy fire, the game announces what race or opposing player has killed the player.
-At the ends of missions, Energy replenishes, but if a player wishes to stay alive they must destroy opposing ships to salvage Energy from them.
+At the end of missions, Energy replenishes, but if a player wishes to stay alive they must destroy opposing ships to salvage Energy from them.
 Depending on the settings on individual machines, players start with anywhere from one (default) to four lives, with an additional life added for having a co-pilot.
 If the last life is lost, the player has an option to insert more credits to continue the game.